coinkite/coinkite-tap-proto/docs/protocol.md

 ### `xpub`

-Provides the current XPUB (BIP-32 Serialized), either at the top level (master) or the derived key in use (see 'path' value in status response).
+Provides the current XPUB (BIP-32 serialized), either at the top level (master) or the derived key in use (see 'path' value in status response).

 ```python